• Skip to primary navigation

 • Contact

 To keep your 991 GT3 healthy, we recommend you inspect the car and change the engine oil and filter annually or every 6K miles.
-Major maintenance intervals on the 911 GT3 991 versions were planned for 24K miles or 4 years.
-There are however, additional service items required at 2 and 6 year intervals.
-In addition, we recommend a PDK clutch fluid replacement at 48K miles or 4 years.
-See below.
+The original 991 GT3 maintenance schedule called for major maintenance intervals on the 911 GT3 991 versions at 24K miles or 4 years.
+There are also additional service items required at subsequent 2 and 6 year intervals.
+PDK clutch fluid replacement was recommended at 48K miles or 4 years.

 Safety and Maintenance Inspection